lindemann-co/lindemann-co.github.io/content/quotes/home.fr.md

 > Richard Feynman

-> All science stopped during the war except the little bit that was done at Los Alamos.
-And that was not much science; it was mostly engineering.
->
-> Richard Feynman

 > Success is a few simple disciplines, practiced every day; while failure is simply a few errors in judgment, repeated every day.
 >
 > Jim Rohn